karol22/ap-labs/labs/lab0.3/README.md

 Lab 0.3 - Golang Basics

 To run this code:
-    - For exercise-slices.go you need to paste the code in https://play.golang.org/ and then click run
+    - For each one of the exercises you need to paste the code in https://play.golang.org/ and then click `run`
-    - F